kellan/laughingmeme/_posts/2022-10-11-obsidian-tasks.md

 As [Ward Cunningham](https://twitter.com/wardcunningham) says, _"The best way to ask a question is to share what you know, and have people tell you what you got wrong."_

 Per [Ishan Puranik](https://twitter.com/whereiscalypso/status/1580057579673161728), [DataView](https://github.com/blacksmithgu/obsidian-dataview) queries are a _much_ better solution.
-I was planning to hook something up clever with Watchman (as [suggested by Channing](https://twitter.com/channingwalton/status/1579951895191650304)) to re-run the shell script, but one thing I hadn't figured out was how to keep my solution up to date when I made edits on Mobile.
+I was planning to hook something up clever with Watchman (as [suggested by Channing](https://twitter.com/channingwalton/status/1579951895191650304)) to re-run the shell script, but one thing I hadn't figured out was how to keep my solution up to date when I made edits on mobile.
 DataViews solves all of that with a native solution.
 So now my tasks page is just:

     ```dataview
     TASK FROM "/"